 - Developing awareness: Here, the focus is a team’s collective strengths and weaknesses in their environment, e.g. by rating their performance against a framework like the 5 Disciplines.

-Coaches may apply these techniques in live sessions or using a combination of in-person and online group coaching sessions.
+Coaches may apply these techniques live or using a combination of in-person and mobile group coaching sessions.

 Combining the two modalities as a blended coaching program has the advantages of:

 - Allowing team members to participate from anywhere in the world

 - Giving participants the flexibility to complete individual exercises at their own pace

 - Accounting for different work schedules, and of course

 Team coaching involves a lot of the same skills, attitudes, and ‘ways of being’ that make individual or executive coaching successful, with a few more besides.